CNT9E/Bandicam-4.6.1.1688-With-Universal-Crack/README.md

-## Bandicam 4.6.1.1688 Crack : is a software package that can record gameplay and screen recording videos, all in a lightweight bag.Bandicam gives you the tools you need to take high-quality screenshots, and it lets you set custom hotkeys.
+## Bandicam 4.6.1.1688 With Universal Crack :

+is a software package that can record gameplay and screen recording videos, all in a lightweight bag.Bandicam gives you the tools you need to take high-quality screenshots, and it lets you set custom hotkeys.

 Bandicam Keygen can remap hotkeys to any key you want.
 Hotkeys are essential because you don’t want to struggle to reach the start/stop hotkey while you’re playing a game and also makes it possible to record ultra-high definition 4K video with a capture rate up to 120 frames per second and provides hardware accelerated h.264 encoder.